 a.
 Committee Decisions.

-1. For appeal hearings regarding interim suspension, Committee Decisions shall be provided to all parties, in writing, within five class days of the hearing date.
+1. Committee recommendation regarding interim suspension or expulsion shall be provided to all parties, in writing, within five business days of the hearing date.

-2. For suspension and expulsion hearings, the Committee shall provide its written Decision to the President, who shall review the official record of the hearing and, in writing, either approve, reject or modify the Decision, or remand the matter back to the Hearing Committee for further hearing or consideration.
+2. The Committee shall provide its written recommendation to the President, who shall review the official record of the hearing and, in writing, either approve, reject or modify the Decision, or remand the matter back to the Hearing Committee for further hearing or consideration.
 Unless remanded, the action of the President, in conjunction with the approved or modified decision, shall be disposition of the matter.

 i.
 Newly discovered or newly available evidence, relevant to the issues;